deta/cloud-docs/docs/HTTP.md

 - if an item has a non-string key
 - if the number of items in the requests exceeds 25
 - if total request size exceeds 16 MB
-- if any individual item in exceed 400KB
+- if any individual item exceeds 400KB
 - if there are two items with identical keys
 - if any item does not follow the [naming constraints](#naming-constraints)